lspitzley/bfor206_spring2022/homework/Homework 2.md

 # Setup

-You can download the data directly from the Kaggle page (account required), or from the BFOR 206 Github repo.
+You can download the data directly from the Kaggle page (account required), or from the BFOR 206 Blackboard (in the 8-2 lecture notes).

 Use the tools and techniques from the Python labs that demonstrate how to use `pandas`.
 Some parts of the assignment may have been completed during labs.

 <!--  -->